Judge sets doubleheader K record as Yanks and Tigers split | New Country 923

 Baez hit his first batter, Bird, then struck out Stanton.

-“I’m going to keep that ball wherever I go,” Baez said.
-“I’ll have it when I’m driving and when I’m at home.”
+“I’m going to keep that ball wherever I go,” said Baez, optioned to Double-A Erie after the second game.

 BIG MOMENT

 The Tigers’ front office was probably not focused on Fiers’ first pitch of the nightcap.
-Twenty-two seconds later, they selected Auburn pitcher Casey Mize with the first pick in the MLB Draft.
+Twenty-two seconds later, they selected Auburn pitcher Casey Mize with the first pick in the Major League Baseball draft.

 FLIGHT DELAYS